 A simple one-pot prime rib chili recipe to make on cold days.
 You can see this video to know more:

 A hot and steamy pot of stew is always a welcomed dinner during winter.
 However, you need to be patient because this stew takes time to cook, hence its flavorful taste.
 All ingredients are given hours to simmer and blend into one another, creating a perfectly hearty dish.

 This stew will be enough to feed the whole family.
 It’s filled with so many vegetables like carrots, onions, celery, potatoes, and fresh herbs for an aromatic note.
 Combining with the darkly sweet red wine and the tender prime rib, everyone will be clearing up their bowls in no time.

 4 Easy And Casual Ways To Use Leftover Prime Rib In Sandwich Dishes

 Prime rib doesn’t always have to go into heavy main courses.
 Sometimes it could simply just be assembled along with other veggies and a soft bread, drenched in a delicious sauce, and still taste like the greatest thing ever.
 Here are some ways to make that happen.

-If you’re feeling lazy or too busy, this sandwich is a great way to use up your leftovers.
-It’s satisfying enough when eaten as a cold bread filled with tender meat and fresh veggies.
-Heat it up in the broiler with some caramelized onions for a more flavorful taste.
+If you’re lazy or too busy, this sandwich is a great way to use up your leftover steak.
+It’s satisfying enough when eaten as cold bread filled with tender meat and fresh veggies.
+Heat it in the broiler with caramelized onions for a more flavorful taste.